Storms bring relief and danger to Australian forest fires paNOW | Prince Albert, Saskatchewan - Mash Viral

 The coalition government has promised to reduce emissions by 26% to 28% by 2030 and warns that Labor’s more ambitious goal would destroy the economy.
 The government argues that Australia is responsible for only 1.3% of global emissions and that more ambitious targets would not alleviate the current fire crisis, which is Australia’s hottest and driest year.

+“This unprecedented and catastrophic burning season still has months to go and the next one will not be far behind.
+We must now start planning so that the chaotic scenes seen this summer do not occur annually, “said Jamie Hanson, Head of Campaigns of Greenpeace Australia Pacific.”
+But this research must go beyond the symptoms of the bushfire crisis and look at the biggest underlying cause of the circumstances that have aggravated these fires, namely burning coal. “

+Australia is the world’s largest exporter of coal and liquefied natural gas, but last month Morrison rejected calls to reduce Australia’s lucrative coal industry.

-The unfolding disaster in Australia, which is likely to continue during the summer of the southern hemisphere, has called for more global action against climate change.
+The natural disaster, which is likely to continue during the summer of the southern hemisphere, has triggered a call for more global action against climate change.

 Elton John and actor Chris Hemsworth are among the celebrities who donate a lot of money to help the firefighting efforts.
 Hemsworth, an Australian living in the town of New South Wales, hit by Byron Bay, wrote on Twitter that he donated $ 1 million and asked his followers to show support.
 “Every cent counts,” he wrote.